-Resizing a ring that is made of a malleable material, and only changing 1 or 2 sizes up or down, is usually between $20 to $60.
-A more complicated resize with a tougher metal could be from $75 to $200.
-A resize that requires resetting of a diamond or other gemstone can range from $100 to $5,000.
+Resizing a typical ring that is made of malleable material usually costs between $20 to $60.
+However, more complicated rings with a tougher metal could cost between $75 to $200.
+If a resize requires resetting of a gemstone, the cost can range from $100 to $5,000.

 There are many different factors that determine the cost of resizing your ring, so it can be difficult to predict exact costs before getting the real estimate from your jeweler of choice.

 However, knowing a ballpark figure range can prevent you from overspending.
 Most of the time, resizing a ring is inexpensive and a quick fix.

 The main factors that influence the cost of resizing a ring are:

 - What type of metal the ring is made of

 - Whether you are increasing the size of the ring, or reducing it

 - The labor/time needed to perform the resize